harness/terraform-provider-harness/docs/resources/platform_connector_docker.md

 Required:

 - `password_ref` (String) The reference to the Harness secret containing the password to use for the docker registry.
 To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
 To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.
+To reference a secret at the project scope, use directly without any prefix.

 Optional: